ThatXliner/blog/_drafts/modern-editor-war.md

 Vim opens it instantly and it syntax highlights the *entire file* **instantaneously**.

 I suspect that it can open this file that fast due to the fact that it is **text based**.
+It doesn't need to render complicated graphics, etc, so yeah.

 ### Atom